Stoke City Football Club, Bet 365 Stadium, Stanley Matthews Way, Stoke-on-Trent, ST4 4EG

-There may also be 300 parking spaces available (weekend matches only) at the Screwfix direct site on Stanley Matthews Way.
+There may be 300 parking spaces available (weekend matches only) at the Screwfix direct site on Stanley Matthews Way.
 The site is based one mile from the ground and allows quicker access back onto the A50 after the game has ended.
-The cost for parking is approx £4 per car (no mini buses).
 If arriving from the M6, follow signs to the Bet365 Stadium on the A50.
 Continue past the stadium for approx 1 mile and the Screwfix site is on the left.
-The post code for SatNav's is ST4 8GR.
+The post code for SatNav’s is ST4 8GR.

-There is also car parking south of the stadium on Stanley Matthews Way between Screwfix and the Stadium opposite Pets at Home (Sat Nav ST4 8GR ).
-It costs £5 and you can get to this car park via Stanley Mathews Way from the A50 or Trentham Road.
+There is also car parking south of the stadium on Stanley Matthews Way between Screwfix and the Stadium opposite Pets at Home (Sat Nav ST4 8GR).
+You can get to this car park via Stanley Mathews Way from the A50 or Trentham Road.
 After the match all traffic goes south which means you avoid all the congestion by the stadium

 Directions by rail